BUILDING BASE CAMP

 The state of the art facility has been specially designed around the complex welfare needs of the mammoth species.

-Base Camp is the nucleus of the Project, it is not only where the elephants' physiological requirements are cared for, it is also where the educational aspects of the project are encountered - from interactive displays to unique insights into the world of this magnificent land mammal.~ Adam Kenyon, Section Head of Large Mammals
+Base Camp is the nucleus of the Project, it is not only where the elephants' physiological requirements are cared for, it is also where the educational aspects of the project are encountered - from interactive displays to unique insights into the world of this magnificent land mammal.~ Adam Kenyon, Head of Elephants

 INDOOR COMMUNAL AREA